Back to Projects

 Results

-The model successfully identified customers at elevated churn risk with sufficient lead time for intervention.
-SHAP analysis revealed that the primary churn drivers varied significantly across customer segments, confirming that a one-size-fits-all retention approach would be ineffective and justifying personalised intervention strategies.
+SHAP analysis revealed that the primary churn drivers varied significantly across customer segments, confirming that a one-size-fits-all retention approach would be ineffective.
+For some segments, product engagement was the dominant signal; for others, tenure and transaction frequency changes were more predictive.
+This justified personalised intervention strategies tailored to each segment's specific risk profile.

 Technology Stack